Dad, Tony, Fred and Me

 - Depression adds its weight to heaviness in the arms as the body reels on trembling knees.

-- With the sense of balance gone, the vision is doubled and useless.
+- With the sense of balance gone, the vision is double. blurry and useless.

 Human weakness is no source of joy.